laminlabs/lamin-docs/docs/access.md

 2. **Vault configuration**

    The Vault token, is used to make an authenticated request to Vault and modify policies and db roles.

-### How do we manage authorization?

-When a collaborator is added to an instance, we create a new role in the vault for this collaborator with authorizations depending on the provided lamin role (read, write, admin).
-Delete or update of a collaborator are also propagate in the vault.